VU-IVM/gtsm3-era5-nrt/README.md

 ## Non-automated data sources

 There are some data sources for which retrieval is not automated yet.
+This because there are not available in open repositories or have been produced specifically for this project.

 ### Download delft3dfm container
 Download a delft3dfm container from `p:\d-hydro\delft3dfm_containers` to the `fm_container` folder in `path_dict.py`